 The Pelee Island Book House has gained a lot of attention since Margaret Atwood endorsed it and started to run retreats here.
 What many people don’t know though is that they also host writer’s residencies.
 These are at set times and last either 7 or 14 days.
 A group of writers move through the residency together.
 Unlike a lot of the residencies on this list, this one is just for writers.
 We haven’t been here yet, but one of our students has and tells us that it’s utterly gorgeous.
 It’s a hike from TO — around 4.5 hour of driving and then a ferry which leaves once a day in the morning.
 Click here for more info.

 The Nook is a sweet little off-grid cabin nestled by the water in Prince Edward County.
 It is cozy, isolated and very private, a perfect get-away for folks who are looking for big silence and a rustic edge.
-Being off grid, there’s a generator to fire up if you want hot water or to charge your laptop or to fill up the most beautiful bathtub in southern Ontario (see above).
+Being off-grid, there’s a generator to fire up if you want hot water or to charge your laptop or to fill up the most beautiful bathtub in southern Ontario (see the image at the top of the page!).
 The fridge is powered by electricity.
 There is lake access and a wood burning stove for the winter.
 Three Firefly clients have stayed here, including Chris, and have loved it.
 Click here for details.

 Don’t underestimate the powers of Air BnB.
 If you’re not looking for something specifically for writers, Air BnB is the gateway to thousands more places to get away and write.
-One of our students visited this castle and loved it.
-Chris’ sister had her honeymoon in this secluded tree house and was enchanted (“What you you up to this weekend?”
-“I’m going to write in a tree…” Imagine?)
-There may even be somewhere a short walk away which will feel like another world.
+There may even be somewhere a short walk away from where you live which will feel like another world.
 Have a look.
-But be warmed, that website can be a wormhole!
+But be warned, that website can be a wormhole!
 Just don’t let it eat up too much time.
-The idea is to write, not just to plan to write. 🙂 Click here for more.
+The idea is to write, not just to plan to write.
+Click here for more.